Standardized Images and Evaluation Metrics for Tomography: Materials and Methods

 This can be especially revealing for identifying systematic degradation or smoothing introduced by regularization or filtering within the reconstruction pipeline.

+The intensity (gray-value) histogram analysis used in this work characterizes the distribution of pixel or bin intensities and should not be confused with spectral or frequency-domain analysis based on spatial Fourier transforms.
+Histogram analysis probes how reconstruction processes redistribute intensity values and is sensitive to resolution loss, smoothing, and intensity migration effects, whereas spatial-frequency analysis addresses different aspects of image structure.

-Figure~\ref{fig:4spectra} provides representative examples of such spectral histograms for experimental and reconstructed images and sinograms of Figure~\ref{fig:comp_ref}.
+Figure~\ref{fig:4spectra} provides representative examples of such intensity histograms for the experimental and reconstructed images and sinograms of Figure~\ref{fig:comp_ref}.
 As illustrated, deviations in the shape and width of the peaks serve as indicators of the degree to which spatial detail has been preserved or lost during reconstruction.

 \end{enumerate}